-If you've fallen in love with the catamaran vibe but at the same time would like to experience the same feelings you get on a monohull, the best solution is undoubtedly the Sunloft: an innovative Jeanneau model with six cabins and the galley outside, an integral part of the cockpit.
+If you've fallen in love with the catamaran vibe but would like to experience the same feelings you get on a monohull, the best solution is undoubtedly the Sunloft: an innovative Jeanneau model with six cabins and the galley outside, as an integral part of the cockpit.

 The aforementioned points will help you have a better understanding of the main differences between sailboats and catamaran.
 However, there are different factors that need to be taken into consideration when deciding what boat to book for a holiday: one of the main factor is. undoubtedly, the number of people.
 Are you planning a sailing holiday with a large group of friends or family members?
 Then a catamaran would be the best option, because it will allow space comfort and privacy to all members.

 On the other hand, if you're organising a solo holiday, with a partner or a small family, then the sailboat will be the most convenient solution.